-Language And communication skills are important skills which children need to acquire in order to be able to learn and work, interact with others and also to maintain positive relationships with significant others.
-Speech and language pathologist help children who have speech, language and communication difficulties.
-Speech and language pathologists offer the necessary intervention to support children who present with speech, language and communication difficulties.
-Speech and language pathologist offer speech therapy and assessments service for a child with communication and also with eating difficulties.
+Language and communication skills are important skills which children need to acquire in order to be able to learn and work, interact with others and also to maintain positive relationships with significant others.
+Speech-language pathologists help children who have speech, language and communication difficulties.
+Speech-language pathologists offer the necessary intervention to support children who present with speech, language and communication difficulties.
+Speech-language pathologist offer speech therapy and assessments service for a child with communication and also with eating difficulties.

 Other difficulties in communication are:

 - Cognitive Communication Disorders

 Speech-language pathologists provide services privately, in schools, hospitals, and community health centres.
 Most of the times’ speech language pathologists offer one to one sessions with a child and also group sessions as needed.
 Speech-language pathologists can be part of a multidisciplinary team.